-Not all wheelchairs and mobility aids will fit on a bus or train.
+Not all wheelchairs and mobility aids will fit on a bus.
 While the accessibility standards for buses are designed to accommodate the majority of power and manual wheelchairs and mobility aids, there will be some that are too large or heavy to fit.

 Applications are available at GET’s District office.
 You may also request an application be sent to your home by calling our District office at (661) 869-6347 or you can download a GET-A-Lift Application (pdf).
 When you have completed the application contact the GET District office to schedule your in-person functional assessment.

 When you have concluded the in-person functional assessment, a GET official will review it and determine eligibility within 21 days.
 You will be notified of the decision in writing or another appropriate format.
 An ID card will be sent to you in the mail if you are approved.
-If you are denied certification, you will be notified of the reasons and of the procedure to appeal.
-You will have 60 days, from the date of your notification, to file an appeal.
+If you are denied certification, you will be notified of the reasons and the procedure to appeal.
+You will have 60 days from the date of your notification to file an appeal.

 GAL operates seven days a week.
 Monday through Friday trips can be made as early as 5:30 a.m. or as late as 11:28 p.m.
 Saturday and Sunday trips can be made as early as 6:30 a.m. or as late as 7:40 p.m. and holidays as early as 6:42 a.m. or as late as 7:26 p.m.